tc39/proposal-smart-pipelines/readme.md

 > the inner Lexical Environment.
 An outer Lexical Environment may, of course,
 > have its own outer Lexical Environment.
 A Lexical Environment may serve as the
 > outer environment for multiple inner Lexical Environments.
 For example, if a
-> FunctionDeclaration contains two nested FunctionDeclarations then the Lexical
+> _Function Declaration_ contains two nested _Function Declaration_s then the
-> Environments of each of the nested functions will have as their outer Lexical
+> Lexical Environments of each of the nested functions will have as their outer
-> Environment the Lexical Environment of the current evaluation of the
+> Lexical Environment the Lexical Environment of the current evaluation of the
 > surrounding function.
->
+> >
 > A global environment is a Lexical Environment which does not have an outer
 > environment.
 The global environment's outer environment reference is null.
 A
-> global environment's EnvironmentRecord may be prepopulated with identifier
+> global environment's _EnvironmentRecord_ may be prepopulated with identifier
 > bindings and includes an associated global object whose properties provide
 > some of the global environment's identifier bindings.
 As ECMAScript code is
 > executed, additional properties may be added to the global object and the
 > initial properties may be modified.
->
+> >
 > A module environment is a Lexical Environment that contains the bindings for
 > the top level declarations of a Module.
 It also contains the bindings that are
 > explicitly imported by the Module.
 The outer environment of a module
 > environment is a global environment.
->
+> >
 > A function environment is a Lexical Environment that corresponds to the
 > invocation of an ECMAScript function object.
 A function environment may
 > establish a new this binding.
 A function environment also captures the state